-Directions: Complete the sentence.
-The factors that bring clients to an agency and keep them there communicate the agency's Directions: List the five steps in a successful marketing program.
-2. 3.
+Directions : Complete the sentence.

+s that bring clients to an agency and keep them there communicate the agency'

+List the five steps in a successful marketing program.

+1

+2

+3

+4

+5.

 Directions: Name four thi ngs an agency can do to identify a targ let market.

 1.

 2.

 3.

 4.

-Directions: Put a check (\(\) should ask its /) mark next to each ses a question an agency
+Directions: Put a check (\(\)\ should ask itse /) mark next to each ses a question an agency

 ☐ What other agenci es pose the greates t competition?

 How well do accou int managers and p roducers work toge ther?

 Does the agency h ave enough staff to handle a lot of new businesses?

 Do the target mark ets exist for new pr oducts?

 Do existing process ses and workflows s upport success?

 ☐ Where is the "lowe:

-= management syster n?
+= nanagement syster n?

 = nost people for the

 Directions: Use words fro

 essential limitations

 growth practical

 While knowing its before planr ning a marketing program

 is both and , it also

 helps an agency recognize its opportunities fo or and

 where those opportunities exist.